 Synthetic biology is also another example of an enabling technology for which existing governance structures and processes are ill-suited and the variety of regulatory regimes in the world does not facilitate the task of scientists and industry alike.
 Genetically modified crops and organisms, applications of methods to drive selected genes into a population (as deriving for example from CRISPR/cas9 applications), are expected to generate benefits for society as a whole.
 However there are ambiguities and controversies associated with the technologies and no clear governance regimes, negotiated between affected stakeholders and regulators.

-In 2008-209 IRGC organised an expert dialogue to design an overview of synthetic biology governance.
+2009-2010: IRGC organised an expert dialogue to design an overview of synthetic biology governance (link)